-- 4.4.89.a.
-Buildings shall comply with the architectural standards in section "155-3.9 Architecture Standards". - 4.4.89.b.
-Buildings shall be designed for construction and long-term operational efficiency that: conserves use of natural and energy resources; minimizes impact on Township infrastructure services; and minimizes the amount of storm-water run-off. - 4.4.89.c.
+- 4.4.9.a.
+Buildings shall comply with the architectural standards in section "155-3.9 Architecture Standards". - 4.4.9.b.
+Buildings shall be designed for construction and long-term operational efficiency that: conserves use of natural and energy resources; minimizes impact on Township infrastructure services; and minimizes the amount of storm-water run-off. - 4.4.9.c.
 Parking structures shall have a separate pedestrian entrance, and should be designed with ramping internalized for potential adaptive re-use.
 That part of a parking garage that is not concealed behind a Liner shall have a Façade that conceals all internal elements such as plumbing pipes, fans, ducts and lighting.

-4.4.910 Landscape Standards
+4.4.10 Landscape Standards

-- 4.4.910.a.
-Landscape buffers shall comply with section "155-3.11 Landscape Standards" and shall support the intentions of the institution's architectural and urban design-character, massing and spatial sequence. - 4.4.9.b.
-Impervious areas outside of Buildings including pavements shall be included as part of Total Impervious Area.
-Artificial turf playing fields may be constructed in the Setbacks occupied by a playing field as of March 15, 2006, provided it can be demonstrated that storm-water runoff coefficient is less than or equal to that of grass and the drainage system maintains the pre-existing coefficient. - 4.4.910.b.
-Landscaped Buffers shall be a visual screen between properties and shall be as established in the Township Code, Chapter 101. - 4.4.9.c.
-Adjustments to the Landscape Standards requirements may be sought with a Campus Plan by a process of Conditional Use.
+- 4.4.10.a.
+Landscape buffers shall comply with section "155-3.11 Landscape Standards" and shall support the intentions of the institution's architectural character, massing and spatial sequence. - 4.4.10.b.
+Landscaped Buffers shall be a visual screen between properties and shall be as established in the Township Code, Chapter 101.

-4.4.1011 Ambience Standards:
+4.4.11 Ambience Standards:

-4.4.1011.a.
-Noise and lighting regulations shall be according to section comply with "155-3.12 Ambience Standards".
+4.4.11.a.
+Noise and lighting regulations shall comply with "155-3.12 Ambience Standards".